This webpage has been created to share the answers to COVID-19-related questions.

 What is the IRB review process for COVID-19 research?

-Effective March 23, 2020, a centralized process for assessing and reviewing some COVID-19 research has been implemented.
+Beginning March 23, 2020, a centralized process for assessing and reviewing some COVID-19 research was implemented.
 This process applies both to new studies AND changes to already approved studies that involve collecting and or analyzing biospecimens.
 This process does NOT apply to other studies that qualify for exemption (including chart reviews) nor adding questionnaires to existing studies about subjects’ experience with COVID-19.

 Researchers proposing such non-exempt COVID-19 projects should proceed as follows: